19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Jerez de la Frontera, Andalusia’s sherry capital, is a wonderful small city only an hour from Seville, often overlooked by foreign travelers.
 However, it really deserves a visit.

-Stroll around Alameda Vieja, visit the Moorish Fortress, and get lost in the streets where you’ll surely dump into mesmerizing churches and hidden sherry bodegas.
+Stroll around Alameda Vieja, visit the Moorish Fortress, and get lost in the streets where you’ll surely stumble into mesmerizing churches and hidden sherry bodegas.

 How to get there: It takes just over an hour to drive from Seville to Jerez south towards Cadiz.
 There are also daily buses and trains from Santa Justa that take you centrally in Jerez.